Many of our teaching staff are also researchers.

 Trinity Laban staff have seen their work performed at numerous venues and festivals in the UK, including: Royal Opera House; Sadler’s Wells; BBC Proms; ICA London; Huddersfield Contemporary Music Festival; Cheltenham Festival; Brighton Festival; Dance Umbrella; Cutting Edge Festival, British Dance Edition.
 Recent international performances include Tage für Neue Musik, Zürich; Weimarer Frühjahrstage für Zeitgenössische Musik; Wien Modern; Randspiele Berlin, Fabricca Europa, Florence.
 There have also been recent landmark recordings by Trinity Laban staff of the music of Peter Maxwell Davies, Philip Glass, Morton Feldman and Johann Baptist Vanhal in addition to new scholarly editions of the works of Frederic Chopin and Thomas Tomkins.

 Text-based research into music, dance and related artforms.
 Recent journal articles by Trinity Laban staff have been published in: Journal of the Royal Musical Association; Dance Research Journal; Opera Quarterly; Journal for the Philosophy of History; Psychology of Music; Musicae Scientiae; Neue Zeitschrift für Musik; Contemporary Music Review; Austrian Studies; Contemporary Aesthetics; International Journal of Performance Arts and Digital Media; Biological Psychology; Critical Horizons.
 Also recently published are monographs and book chapters for Oxford University Press, Cambridge University Press, Dance Books and Ashgate.
-See here for a list of recent publications.

 Trinity Laban staff have recently given keynotes or invited lectures at: Institute of Musical Research, IAS London; Oxford University; Goldsmiths College; Southbank Centre; Sage, Gateshead; The British Academy; The Society for Dance Research; Royal Academy of Music; University of York; University of Huddersfield.